GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

       kubectl get nodes

-The node name should be `edge-server-k3s` as we specified
+The node name should be `edge-server-k3s` as we specified earlier

       NAME              STATUS   ROLES                  AGE    VERSION
       edge-server-k3s   Ready    control-plane,master   112m   v1.21.7+k3s1

-## Setup Cloud Build pipeline and trigger
+## Set up Cloud Build pipeline and trigger

-At this point we have required infrastructure ready, now we want to get our applications ready to deploy
+At this point we have required infrastructure ready, now we will get our applications ready to deploy

 ### Create Dockerfile

-In cloud shell or your working environment of choice, create a [Dockerfile](./yolov5-python/Dockerfile) and [go.sh](./yolov5-python/go.sh).
+In cloud shell or your environment of choice, create a [Dockerfile](./yolov5-python/Dockerfile) and [go.sh](./yolov5-python/go.sh).

-The Dockerfile clones git repo, install required dependencies and runs a shell script to start up the application.
+The Dockerfile clones git repo, install required dependencies and runs [go.sh](./yolov5-python/go.sh) to launch the application.

 ```yaml